voddan/korge-crossword-platformer/README.md

  The materialised objects interact with the environment and help the Player to overcome obstacles.

+ ### Top-down RPG

+ An wizard stoll names of all objects on Alice's village, and all objects and animals disappeared.
+ Alice needs to collect letters scattered through the village to fill in the names and bring everyone back to existence.

+ Alice's village include:
+  - field
+  - farm
+  - garden
+  - forest
+  - house
+  - street

  ### Naming

  - Working name: Crossword Platformer
- - Suggested name: Alice in the Word-land

- ### Obstacles and Interactions

- - Get up or down a cliff
-   - ROPE
-   - TREE
-   - LADDER
-   - STAIRS
- - Cross a gap
-   - BRIDGE
-   - LOG
-   - WATER
- - Pass an animal
-   - SWORD
-   - MEAT
-   - FOOD
-   - GUN
- - Capture an animal
-   - MEAT
-   - FOOD
-   - NUT, NUTS
-   - TRAP
-   - HOOK
-   - NET
- - Build a structure
-   - BRIDGE
-   - STAIRS
-   - LADDER
-   - HOUSE
-   - CAR
-   - BOAT
-   - LAMP
- - Interact with an NPC
-   - GOLD
-   - FOOD
-   - Capturing an animal
-   - Defeating an animal
-   - Building a structure
+ - Suggested name:
+   - Alice in the Word-land
+   - Word-well
+   - No-name village
+   - Nameless

+ ### Objects

+- Field
+  - wheat
+  - corn
+  - cow
+  - horse
+  - sheep
+- Farm
+  - pig
+  - piglet
+  - chicken
+  - duck
+  - rabbit
+- Garden
+  - apple (tree)
+- Forest
+  - hare
+  - wolf
+  - maple (tree)
+- House
+  - table
+  - chair
+- Street
+  - post
+  - church
+  - car
+  - fountain
+  - policeman
+  - seller